Ather Energy

-Ather Energy is an Indian electric vehicle company, headquartered in Bangalore.
+Ather Energy is an Indian electric two-wheeler manufacturer headquartered in Bengaluru.
 It was founded by Tarun Mehta and Swapnil Jain in 2013.
-It manufactures two electric scooters - the Ather 450X and the Ather 450 Plus.
-It has also established electric vehicle charging infrastructure across the country called Ather Grid.
+It manufactures electric scooters including the Ather 450 series and Ather Rizta.
+It has EV manufacturing facilities in Whitefield, Bangalore and Hosur, Tamil Nadu.
+It is India's fourth-largest electric two-wheeler manufacturer after Ola Electric, TVS Motor Company and Bajaj Auto.
+It has also established an electric vehicle charging network across India called Ather Grid.

 History

 Ather Energy was founded in 2013 by Tarun Mehta and Swapnil Jain.
-In early 2014, it received ₹4.5 million from the Technology Development Board under Department of Science and Technology, IIT Madras and Srini V Srinivasan, IIT alumnus and founder of Aerospike.
-In December 2014, Flipkart founders, Sachin Bansal and Binny Bansal invested $1 million as the seed capital.
+In early 2014, it received ₹4.5 million from the Technology Development Board under the Department of Science and Technology, IIT Madras and Srini V Srinivasan, an IIT alumnus and founder of Aerospike.
+In December 2014, Flipkart founders, Sachin Bansal and Binny Bansal, invested $1 million as seed capital.
 In May 2015, it received $12 million from Tiger Global for investments in development, testing, production and the launch of the vehicle.

-On 23 February 2016, the company unveiled its first scooter S340 at a technology conference Surge in Bengaluru.
+On 23 February 2016, the company unveiled its first scooter, the S340, at a technology conference Surge in Bengaluru.
 Hero MotoCorp invested ₹180 crore in the Series B round of funding in October 2016.
 It invested again in 2018 to the tune of ₹130 crore.

 In May 2019, Ather Energy raised $51 million in another round of funding, led by Sachin Bansal's investment of $32 million.
 Hero MotoCorp converted its convertible debt of $19 million as a part of this round.
 In addition to this, InnoVen Capital extended an $8 million venture debt.

-In December 2019, Ather Energy signed a MoU with Government of Tamil Nadu to set up a 400000 sqft manufacturing plant for electrical vehicles in Hosur.
+In December 2019, Ather Energy signed an MoU with the Government of Tamil Nadu to set up a 400000 sqft manufacturing plant for electrical vehicles in Hosur.
 The invested amount will be around ₹635 crore.

-The company added two new products to its portfolio, the Ather 450X and the Ather 450 Plus in January 2020.
+The company added two new products to its portfolio, the Ather 450X and the Ather 450 Plus, in January 2020.

 In July 2020, Ather Energy raised $11.4 million from Hero MotoCorp, as a part of its Series C round funding.
-In November 2020, Ather Energy raised a fresh round of ₹260 crore as a part of Series D round, led by Sachin Bansal's investment of ₹170 crore and $12 million by Hero MotoCorp.
+In November 2020, Ather Energy raised a fresh round of ₹260 crore as a part of the Series D round, led by Sachin Bansal's investment of ₹170 crore and $12 million by Hero MotoCorp.

+In September 2024, the company filed a DRHP with SEBI for a Rs 4,500 crore ($536.2 million) IPO at a valuation of $2.5 billion.
+The company said it will sell new shares worth $370 million in the IPO as well as up to 22 million shares from existing investors.

+In May 2025, Ather Energy opened its initial public offering (IPO) and listed on NSE and BSE.